FDA/CiPA/AP_simulation/README.md

 # Propagation of uncertainty in drug effects
 This code performs uncertainty propagation for the CiPA *in silico* model.
 Model inputs are the pharmacological parameters for the hERG/IKr Markov model ([README.md](../hERG_fitting/README.md)) and Hill equation parameters for drug block of other ionic currents ([README.md](../Hill_fitting/README.md)).
 These inputs are used to simulate action potentials (APs) with the optimized IKr-dynamic ORd model (Dutta *et al.* 2017).
 The primary model output considered here is the qNet metric for proarrhythmia risk described by Dutta *et al.* 2017.

+## Proviso
+This code was kept the same compared with our prior paper, except data for all 28 drugs are now provided.

 ## Running the code
 This code uses the following R packages: optparse (version 1.4.4), deSolve (version 1.14), ggplot2 (version 2.2.0), and rms (version 4.5-0).